abuettner/cose-lib/README.md

 # cose-lib
-This project seeks for providing a simple library for the COSE protocol to encrypt and sign CBOR messages.
+This project aims to provide a simple library for the COSE protocol to encrypt and sign CBOR messages.

+# Status
+This project is still work in progress.